ianlancetaylor/libbacktrace/README.md

 # libbacktrace
 A C library that may be linked into a C/C++ program to produce symbolic backtraces

-Initially written by Ian Lance Taylor <iant@golang.org>
+Initially written by Ian Lance Taylor <iant@golang.org>.

+This is version 1.0.
+It is likely that this will always be version 1.0.

 The libbacktrace library may be linked into a program or library and used to produce symbolic backtraces.